Building a Custom OS Template for Linux

 9. Configure X11VNC

-• Ensure X11VNC is installed.
+• Make sure X11VNC is installed.

 cat > /etc/xdg/autostart/x11vnc.desktop <<EOF